 1. What is the Configuration EDitor (CED)?

 CED is a Windows* XP-compatible graphical user interface “point and click” application configuration editor for the Intel® Embedded Graphics Drivers.
-It replaces the more cumbersome and manual PCF configuration method of configuring and building Intel Embedded Graphics Drivers.
-It helps make setting up and building the various driver elements, including VBIOS, much easier.
+It replaces the more cumbersome and manual profile configuration file (PCF) method of configuring and building Intel Embedded Graphics Drivers.
+It helps make setting up and building the various driver elements, including video BIOS (VBIOS), much easier.
 It replaces the PCF/PCF2 Intel Embedded Graphics Drivers configuration process.
 Online help and logically grouped features, plus error checking, assure your configuration is right the first time built.

 The Configuration EDitor (CED) allows easier pre-installation configuration and generation of the drivers and VBIOS.